Univ-Wyo-Education/S20-2150/syllabus.md

 I prefer email for contact and setup of appointments.
 After hours appointments will usually be in the Coe Library - so plan on reserving a room.

-If you want to call me to set up an appointment you will need to send me a SMS message first so that I enter your name into my contact list.
+If you want to call me to set up an appointment you, will need to send me a SMS message first so that I enter your name into my contact list.
 I get 20+ robo-calls a day and I will not answer a random number.
 Text me with your name and that you are a student in the 2150 class.